Holy Shab-e-Meraj on February 8

 The decision was taken at a meeting of the National Moon Sighting Committee at the Islamic Foundation at Baitul Mukarram in Dhaka this evening with Joint Secretary of the Ministry of Religious Affairs Md Naib Ali Mandal in the chair, an Islamic Foundation (IF) press release said.

-As per the decision, the Holy Rajab month will begin from Sunday (January 14), the release added.
+As per the decision, the Holy Rajab month will begin on Sunday (January 14), the release added.

 Every year, on the night of Rajab 26, Muslims observe Shab-e-Meraj when Prophet Hazrat Muhammad (peace be upon him) embarked on a special journey to meet Allah.